GLUTEN FREE HOT CROSS BUNS (UPDATED 2022)

-After the dough has been proved, you brush the buns with an egg-wash.
+After the dough has been proven, you brush the buns with an egg wash.
 However, I didn’t want to waste an egg there so I used non-dairy milk instead, or none at all, and they came out of the oven lovely golden brown.

 Next, you will pipe the dough in a cross shape throughout all the buns.
 I made the dough or thick paste by mixing gluten-free flour, sweetener and cold water.
 Then place the paste in a piping bag and piped away.
 As the Gluten Free Hot Cross Buns bake the cross will thin out looking more like lines.

 TIPS FOR MAKING THESE BUNS

 - Kneading: As we all might know making gluten-free dough is not the same as making normal gluten dough.
 In which you will have to knead the dough for gluten development.
 On the other hand, here there will be some kneading involved to improve the dough texture.

 - Psyllium husk: follow the instructions to the T and you will succeed.
 Don’t rush it, let the psyllium husk rest for 10 min to absorb all the hydration added from the liquids.

 - The dough will be sticky which is why you must use oil on your working area, hands, and scraper.
 Do not add flour this will make the dough get dryer and the buns will end up hard as a rock.
 Keep oiling your hands as you need it.

 SHAPING AND PROVING THE HOT CROSS BUNS

 You need to slam the life out of these buns is one of the methods I use to achieve a smooth surface, along with rolling them on the work surface and my hands.
 Then place them 2 to 3 centimetres apart so when they proved they will be touching each other for that pull-apart bakery look, that we all love.